 Reading about a black and white photography tip in our amazingly vibrant world of color may seem a bit unusual for your.
 After all, why they heck would you want to eliminate all those beautiful colors from your favorite subject?
-This article tells you the most important thing to do when considering black and white photography.
+This article will give you the most important thing to start with when you're shooting black and white photography.

 There is something special, classic and elegant, often more emotional, sometimes even romantic about black and white images that's been lost.
 You can also get a special historical feeling when you view this kind of photograph.
 So what's the best tip for black and white photography?

 ALWAYS SHOOT IN COLOR!